agentrickard/domain/domain_settings/README.txt

 ----
 1.1 Use-Case

-It is often desireable for affiliates to have domain specific settings.
+It is often desirable for affiliates to have domain specific settings.
 This was originally addressed using the Domain Configuration module to expose certain settings through a single UI, but other settings and especially those from contributed modules could only be included by adding exceptions in